GSA-TTS/identity-dev-docs/_pages/production.md

     href: "#changes-to-production-applications"
 saml_year: 2022
 ---
-**Please note the deployment process will take 1 to 2 weeks to complete**
+**Please note: The deployment process will take 1 to 2 weeks to complete**

 Before deployment
 -----------------